 The Dead Sea, the lowest place on Earth and one of its natural wonders, offers a holiday experience unmatched by any other tourist location worldwide.
-Though small, Israel combines side by side extreme opposites, such as, ancient archeology alongside cutting edge technologies, a desert landscape hiding sweet water falls and wild animals revealing themselves at an arm’s length.
+Though small, Israel combines side-by-side extreme opposites, such as ancient archeology alongside cutting-edge technologies, a desert landscape hiding sweet waterfalls, and wild animals revealing themselves at an arm’s length.
 But even more so, a breathtaking mountainous desert landscape tinted in a yellowish brownish pallet containing in its center the blue lagoon bordered by its brilliant white shores that offers mystical potency for treating body and soul.

 A number of streams flow through the mountains of the Judean Desert towards the Dead Sea, sweeping with them unique minerals that enrich the water with exclusive materials and properties.
-One can hike along any of these streams (Zeelim, Mishmar and Dragot) during most of the year as the trails are all clearly marked [by the Society for the Reservation of Nature].
+One can hike along any of these streams (Zeelim, Mishmar, and Dragot) during most of the year as the trails are all clearly marked [by the Society for the Reservation of Nature].
 In winter one should check the weather forecast to avoid desert floods.
 These streams offer the desert wildlife and hikers touring the desert a true oasis.

-The Dead Sea was an important historic crossroad connecting famous sites such as Masada, famous for its unique heroic story and the Caves of Qumran where the hidden scrolls were discovered.
+The Dead Sea was an important historic crossroad connecting famous sites such as Masada, famous for its unique heroic story, and the Caves of Qumran where the hidden scrolls were discovered.

 The Dead Sea

 The shores of the Dead Sea offer visitors a wide choice of hotels of different grades, according to international standards.
-The location on the shores of the Dead Sea offers a variety of treatments and relaxation possibilities with access to thermal baths, modern tennis courts and Dead Sea spas as well as healthy dipping in the Dead Sea, mud masks and safer tanning due to the unique conditions of the lowest place on Earth.
+The location on the shores of the Dead Sea offers a variety of treatments and relaxation possibilities with access to thermal baths, modern tennis courts, and Dead Sea spas as well as healthy dipping in the Dead Sea, mud masks, and safer tanning due to the unique conditions of the lowest place on Earth.

-The numerous Kibbutzim established along the Dead Sea have become a part of the local tourist attraction, often visited as unprecedented examples of Kibbutz unique way of life and testimony to man’s ability to transform tough desert terrain into a lush, green and lively area.
+The numerous Kibbutzim established along the Dead Sea have become a part of the local tourist attraction, often visited as unprecedented examples of Kibbutz's unique way of life and testimony to man’s ability to transform tough desert terrain into a lush, green and lively area.
 Mitzpe Shalem, Almog, Kalia, Ein-Gedi, and others, are some of the most prominent Kibbutzim in the area.

 Dead Sea Streams and Oases

 Og steam and Og reservoir – is a 4 kilometers marked trail suitable for family hiking.
-The trail offers a unique experience climbing with brackets set in the rock bed.
+The trail offers a unique experience of climbing with brackets set in the rock bed.
 The narrow stream is deep and mostly in shadow.
 Along the walking path and adjacent to the palm groves is a water reservoir (forbidden for bathing) that drains reclaimed water for the benefit of watering the agricultural fields and groves in the area.

-Nahal Salvadora intersects the road between Mitzpe Shalem and Ein-Gedi has a walking trail of about one kilometer long.
+Nahal Salvadora intersects the road between Mitzpe Shalem and Ein-Gedi and has a walking trail of about one kilometer long.
 This walking path intertwines between large rocks embedded with fossils.
 Over the past years the waterfall dried up however, a small spring still exists.
 This spring hides a huge Cistanche salsa bush (commonly known as Broomrape) that flowers in shades of pink and white during the months of March-April.
 The stream got its name from the Salvadora bush that grows there.

-Arugot Stream, David Steam and the Ein-Gedi Nature Reserve
+Arugot Stream, David Steam, and the Ein-Gedi Nature Reserve

-A true oasis, rich in flora unique to the Judean Desert, and a source of life with sweet water springs, cool pools, dense vegetation and a rich wildlife of Rock Hyrax, birds and chamois so close you can almost touch them.
+A true oasis, rich in flora unique to the Judean Desert, and a source of life with sweet water springs, cool pools, dense vegetation, and a rich wildlife of Rock Hyrax, birds, and chamois so close you can almost touch them.

 The trails going through the nature reserve enable families to visit both streams Nahal David and Nahal Arugot – the wildest and most beautiful of the Judea Desert streams.